The Cuban Air Force Today. General viewRuben Urribarres |

 of 30 aircraft, and the independent squadrons are of variable composition.
 From the total of 200 aircrafts by 1990, today because of wear and lack of parts flies only half a dozen of

-MiG-29 were writed off.
+MiG-21.
+All the MiG-23 and MiG-29 were writed off.

 The troops of the Air Defense Forces have 4 brigades of